LukeCarrier/vagrant-windows-moodle/README.md

 # Moodle on Windows Vagrant box

-A layer on top of my
+A (rather opinionated) layer on top of my
 [Vagrant Windows box factory](https://github.com/LukeCarrier/vagrant-windows) for Moodle-specific images.
-Note that this is not a base box.
+Note that this is not a base box, but rather a collection of configuration and automation scripts that convert a base box into a server capable of hosting Moodle.

 * * *